DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/Browser_Environment.md

 # Browser Environment

-- Web browsers give a means to control web pages.
+- Web browsers give an Environment to control web pages.
 Node.js provides server-side features, and so on.

   ![Root Object](./Root%20Object.png)